 The outbreak of coronavirus is affecting all our lives in lots of different ways.
-If your fundraising plans have been postponed or cancelled, we’ve put together a selection of ideas for virtual fundraising that you can do from home instead.
+We’ve put together a selection of ideas for virtual fundraising that you can do from home instead.

-Our virtual fundraising ideas are based around the five ways to wellbeing.
+Our virtual fundraising ideas below are based around the five ways to wellbeing.

 With many of us in isolation and with social distancing strongly advised, it is important that we stay connected with our network of family, friends or colleagues.